181228/CFGdegree-project/Page_TeamProjectInfo/README.md

 2. Jodie:
    - Front-end Development: Implementing the user interface using HTML, CSS, and JavaScript.
 (5 days)
-   - Design and Branding: Creating a visually appealing design and consistent branding for the platform.
-(3 days)
    - Home Page: Designing the main page to display information.
 (3 days)
    - User Authentication: Adding user registration and login functionality to secure user accounts.
 (4 days)
    - Database Integration: Implementing the database system (e.g., MySQL) to manage user information.
 (5 days)